 Autism Spectrum Disorder

-Autism, or autism spectrum disorder (ASD), refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication.
-According to the Centers for Disease Control and Prevention (CDC) autism affects an estimated 1 in 54 children and 1 in 45 adults in the United States.
+Autism, or autism spectrum disorder (ASD), refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech, and nonverbal communication.
+According to the Centers for Disease Control and Prevention (CDC) autism affects an estimated 1 in 44 children in the United States.

 Applied Behavior Analysis at BAYADA

 Applied behavior analysis (ABA) therapy is an applied science, used for the treatment of autism and related learning or social disorders to reduce challenging behaviors and increase functional skills.
 Interventions based on the principles of ABA are evidence-based, with clearly defined procedures to address social, communication, behavioral, and self-help deficits.
 ABA is provided either one-on-one or in a group setting by a Board Certified Behavior Analyst (BCBA®) and a Registered Behavior Technician (RBT™) who will implement and take data on programs detailed in the treatment plan.

 Our behavior analysts and technicians provide ABA services for clients in the comfort of their own homes and communities, schools, and our BAYADA Centers.
 Find out more about school-based ABA services.

 “Everyone at BAYADA is a team, so we are all working together to improve the quality of life for our clients.
 Everyone is supportive and they want you to succeed.
 The environment is very welcoming and different in a positive way .”

 The BAYADA Autism Services Process

 Because autism is a spectrum disorder, each person has a distinct set of strengths and challenges.
 We work closely with you and each individual to thoroughly understand those factors and design a customized plan to best help each individual succeed at home, school, and in their community.
 Our client care process may include: